 The contradiction between the two central goals of the war-eliminating Hamas's capability and securing the release of the hostages-can be resolved by creating a situation that enables each side to believe it has achieved victory.
-Hamas will believe it has survived, will grow stronger, and will eventually return to rule the Gaza Strip.
-Israel, for its part, will have brought the hostages home, destroyed Hamas's military and governing capabilities, and will prevent any future threat from Gaza-both through ongoing operations and, if necessary, by renewing full-scale warfare.
+Hamas will believe it will survive, that it will grow stronger, and that it will eventually return to rule the Gaza Strip.
+In reality, however, Israel will have secured the release of the hostages, destroyed Hamas's military and governing capabilities, and will ensure that the threat from Gaza will not be renewed-whether through ongoing operations or by resuming the war, if necessary.